Chocolate Chip Banana Bread

 - 1/2 cup (56 grams) chopped hazelnuts

 - Preheat oven to 350 °F. Spray a 9×5-inch loaf pan with cooking spray and set aside.

-- Using an electric mixer with the paddle attachment, cream the butter and sugar together until pale colored and fluffy.
-Beat in the eggs, one at a time, until fully incorporated.
+- Using an electric mixer with the paddle attachment, cream the butter and sugar together on medium-low speed until pale and fluffy, about 3 minutes.
+Reduce the speed to low and beat in the eggs, one at a time, until fully incorporated.

-- Add the flour, baking soda, and salt, and add to the butter mixture, beating until just combined.
-Add in the bananas, yogurt, and vanilla and mix.
+- Add the flour, baking soda, and salt, and add to the butter mixture, mixing until just combined.
+Add in the bananas, yogurt, and vanilla extract and mix until no lumps remain.
 Stir in the chocolate chips and nuts by hand.